Jackie Glass (politician): Local politics

 On May 1, 2018, Glass ran for a seat on the Norfolk School Board, placing second with 38.6% of the vote, just 1.9% behind Carlos Clanton.
 On November 2, 2021, Glass ran in a special election for a seat on the Norfolk City Council, again placing second with 25.8% of the vote behind incumbent Danica Royster.

 2022 Virginia House of Delegates special election

-On January 11, 2022, Glass ran in the special election for the 89th district held to replace retiring incumbent Jay Jones.
-She won with 76.4% of the vote, defeating Republican Giovanni Dolmo.
+On January 11, 2022, Glass ran in the special election for the 89th district, held to replace the incumbent Jay Jones.
+She won with 52.41% of the vote, defeating Republican Giovanni Dolmo.

+2023 Virginia House of Delegates election

+Glass was elected to the 93rd district of the Virginia House of Delegates in 2023.